penincillin/DREAM/readme.md

 cd DREAM
 ```
 ### Prepare Data and Models
 Big files like model.zip could be downloaded both from Google Drive and Baidu Yun.
-(Copies on Baidu Yun are for poor researchers tortured by evil G*W).
 If you have problems with downloading those files, you could contact me :)
 #### Face Alignment
 All the face images should be aligned.
 Please follow the align protocol in dataset [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
 After alignment, the face should be in the center of the image, and the size of image should be 178x218.
 Some aligned samples could be found in image/align_sample.